 Retaining the existing heritage facades, Collins and Turner’s proposal creates a building within a building:

 Entering the building from Ogilvie Street, storage and amenities are located in the remnants of the existing masonry structure.

-The new community hall is separated from the entry by a new internal courtyard – a landscaped interstitial space with an operable roof that enables the courtyard to function as an open air events and gathering space in good weather.
-The operable roof enables use of the space in wet or warmer weather when comfortable conditions will be provided by supplementary air conditioning.
+The new community hall is separated from the entry by a new internal courtyard – a landscaped interstitial space with an operable roof that enables the courtyard to function as an open air event and gathering space in good weather.
+The operable roof enables the use of the space in wet or warmer weather when comfortable conditions will be provided by supplementary air conditioning.